Chalcopyrite: Occurrence

 Copper-zinc ore sample from a VMS deposit at Potter Mine in Timmins, Ontario, Canada.
 The brassy-yellow mineral is chalcopyrite- the primary ore mineral at this mine.

-Even though Chalcopyrite does not contain the most copper in its structure relative to other minerals, it is the most important copper ore since it can be found in many localities.
+Although Chalcopyrite does not contain the most copper in its structure relative to other minerals, it is the most important copper ore since it can be found in many localities.
 Chalcopyrite ore occurs in a variety of ore types, from huge masses as at Timmins, Ontario, to irregular veins and disseminations associated with granitic to dioritic intrusives as in the porphyry copper deposits of Broken Hill, the American Cordillera and the Andes.
 The largest deposit of nearly pure chalcopyrite ever discovered in Canada was at the southern end of the Temagami Greenstone Belt where Copperfields Mine extracted the high-grade copper.

 Chalcopyrite is present in the supergiant Olympic Dam Cu-Au-U deposit in South Australia.

 Chalcopyrite may also be found in coal seams associated with pyrite nodules, and as disseminations in carbonate sedimentary rocks.